aslanshemilov/wallet-service/README.md

    - Here i also implemented a unique reference on each transaction.
 This we can make sure that at a internal DB level, we are not going to have transactions that are going to share the same origination reference.

 4. **_RUNNING START AND END OF DAY JOBS_**
    - Transaction Balances need to be handled with care to get full customer satification.
-One of the the disapointing aspect from the client and complience perspective is to have a system that can sometime in-accurately display running balannces.
+One of the the disapointing aspect from the client and complience perspective is to have a system that can sometimes in-accurately display running balannces.
    - In this demo i have tackled this challenge by introducing two running balance fields (current balance and available balance) in my wallet account model.

 ```ts